 Can I freely use images of Johfra’s work without permission?

-No this is not allowed, copyright applies for all the work made by Johfra.
+No this is not allowed, copyright applies for all the artworks made by Johfra.
 The use of images of artworks which are in your possession is also prohibited due to copyright.
 License applications for images of the artworks of Johfra (Frans van den Berg) can be requested through the organization Pictoright.

 Can Johfra’s work be seen in real life?

 Johfra’s work is only included in private collections.
 Work from the legacy of Johfra and Ellen Lórien can be seen in the private museum De Eenhoorn in Ulrum (NL).
 Organizing an exhibition takes a lot of time, energy and money.
 Nevertheless, we wholeheartedly encourage and help initiatives in this area.

 Are there (still) posters available of Johfra’s work?